Highgate Wood telephone exchange: Switching and trunking

 The most novel part of the conception of the exchange design was the use of pulse-amplitude modulation and time division multiplex techniques for the transmission of up to one hundred conversations over a common channel, which was well ahead of its time.
 This technique would eventually be used in System X and other digital exchanges as technology caught up.
-Another interesting feature of the installation was the use of time-sharing in the setting-up of the calls and in their control, which was something that all subsequent digital exchange design would follow.
+The installation also used time-sharing in the setting-up of the calls and in their control, which was something that all subsequent digital exchange design would follow.

 At the time in Strowger exchanges ranks of selectors were interconnected by means of a complex trunking system dictated by the method of setting up the calls and by the need to economise in the total number of switching points.
-The trunking of the Switched Highways system was simple because each switch could carry one hundred simultaneous conversations, the lines were concentrated into large groups before being connected to the switches; and the calls were set up by a high-speed common control apparatus operating quickly enough to deal with the calls on a "one at a time" basis.
+The trunking of the Switched Highways system was simple because each switch could carry one hundred simultaneous conversations, the lines were concentrated into large groups before being connected to the switches; and the calls were set up by a high-speed common control apparatus operating quickly enough to deal with the calls one at a time.

 In the trunking of Highgate Wood the system, the lines (subscribers) and junctions were arranged in groups, the size of each group depending on the traffic.
 There were up to 800 lines in a group.
 Each group was connected to a "highway" over which 100 multiplexed conversations could be carried, each conversation using a one-microsecond time slot or channel time at a repetition frequency of 10 kHz.
-The "highways" were fully interconnected by electronic switches or gates and gates also connected the "highways" to the common control.
+The "highways" were fully interconnected by electronic switches or gates, and gates also connected the "highways" to the common control.
 Each line in the electronic system was provided with gates, which enable it to be connected to its "highway".